IlEvelynIl/BO1-AntiCheat/README.md

 - Checks the integrity of all community leaderboard mods.

 The following values for all players are checked throughout the duration of a zombies game:
-- Godmode, No Target, No Clip, and Box Movable.
+- God Mode, Demi God Mode, No Target, and Box Moving State.

 ## Why did my antivirus block the download?
 This is likely due to Windows Defender's sensitivity to programs without a signature.
 Rest assured, there's nothing harmful in the tool, hence why its open source.